osmosis-labs/osmosis/x/poolmanager/README.md

 would be returned to the user, the asset that is being swapped for, after the swap is denoted as `tokenOut` throughout the module.

-Given a `tokenIn`, the following calculations are done to calculate how many tokens are to be swapped into and removed from the pool:
+For example, in the context of balancer pools, given a `tokenIn`, the following calculations are done to calculate how many tokens are to be swapped into and removed from the pool:

 `tokenBalanceOut * [1 - { tokenBalanceIn / (tokenBalanceIn + (1 - swapFee) * tokenAmountIn)} ^ (tokenWeightIn / tokenWeightOut)]`